With just 5 days in New Zealand, we decided to spend our time in North Island and Auckland was our main travel hub. We only had one day in Auckland!

 We used Go Rentals and highly recommend the company.
 It’s considered one of the more budget-friendly rental car companies versus Alamo and Hertz.
 Booking the car online was easy and everything was communicated via email for the after-hours car pick-up at Auckland Airport and also returning the car.
 The special was $24 NZD / $18 USD per day (total of $90 USD) for an automatic Toyota Corolla which was 4-6 years old.

 Don’t forget to check whether you need a special driver’s license to drive in New Zealand.
 If you have a driver’s license in English, you can drive for up to one year.
-If not, get an International Driver’s License that is issued in English or have your license translated in English.
+If not, get an International Driver’s License that is issued in English or have your license translated to English.

 As with the rental car, we didn’t use the rental collision coverage as we would have been covered for any damages on our Chase Sapphire Reserve credit card benefits.
-The car already had several dings and the hubcaps were zip tied to the wheel.
+The car already had several dings and the hubcaps were zip-tied to the wheel.
 It also wasn’t plastered with rental car logos, unlike Jucy cars.
 Just a pink license plate cover.
 We used Go Rentals again during our 1 week road trip in South Island, New Zealand.

 To prepare for the trip, we took the free New Zealand online driving test a few times and reviewed the rules.

 Driving was different as we’re used to the left side driver seat in the U.S. Justin did an awesome job driving considering that it was his first time driving on the other side of the road.
 As the car windshield wiper and signal lever are switched, we wiped the windshield at least 5 times an hour thinking that it was the turn signal.
-In the end, the drive went well as we didn’t get into any troubles with the car and reached all of our destinations!
+In the end, the drive went well as we didn’t get into any trouble with the car and reached all of our destinations!

-We had a fabulous time in Auckland, New Zealand and wouldn’t hesitate to go back again.
+We had a fabulous time in Auckland, New Zealand, and wouldn’t hesitate to go back again.
 Our one day in Auckland was too short.
 Check out our other adventures in New Zealand: Explore Hobbiton Movie Set, 2 Days in Rotorua, and Caves in New Zealand.

 What are your favorite places to visit in Auckland?
 Let us know in the comments below.